Walk-in garden

 Inloopbar met Craybar buis

 The Craybar is designed in such a way that only lobsters are caught.
 The crayfish are lured by automatically feeding them a little bit, then they can no longer swim out of the trap, which is underwater at the bottom.
 Other animals can do that.
-Via a flexible tube, it runs into the Corten steel basin: a kind of snack bar for the heron, stork, grebe, coot, seagull and otter.
+Via a flexible tube, it runs into the Corten steel basin: a kind of snack bar for the heron, stork, grebe, coot, seagull and otter, who then also learn that this crayfish makes a good snack.

 Want to see another garden?